-May be it is the right time to get your resume in shape for the job hunting season ahead.
-As it is always a good idea to do an annual update for your resume to ensure that new achievements, goals, relevant skills and work experience is well recorded.
+Maybe it is the right time to get your resume in shape for the job hunting season ahead; as it is always a good idea to do an annual update for your resume.
+That is to ensure the new achievements, goals, relevant skills and work experience are all well recorded.

 You also have to look back at the past year and omit out what isn’t relevant anymore.